German manslaughter probe launched at Daimler CEO

 The Stuttgarter Zeitung reported earlier that the parents of the 27-year old engineer felt the company should not have put the intern behind the wheel of a fast car on a test track.

-"There is already a ruling from the district court in Papenburg in which the judge expressly found that Daimler could not be held at fault in any way for the accident," a Daimler spokesman added.
+"There is already a ruling from the district court in Papenburg in which the judge expressly found that Daimler could not be held at fault in any way for the accident," the Daimler spokesman added.
+(Reporting by Andreas Kroener)

-In a statement, the company later called the investigation a formality and said that it expects the probe to be dropped.